Spot the soul-sucking plateau before it devours your ROI!

 Spending $3,000 and only making $8,000?
 You've slid even further to 2.6x ROI — and you're burning your budget chasing the same crowd.

-It’s a classic economics principle: the law of diminishing returns says that after a certain point, increasing your marketing input stops producing a proportional output.
+It's a classic economics principle: the law of diminishing returns says that after a certain point, increasing your marketing input stops producing a proportional total output.
+This is diminishing marginal productivity.

 Think of it like a chocolate cake.
-The first few bites?
-Amazing.
-But eventually, you’re full — and every extra bite becomes less satisfying.
-Force it, and now you’re sick.
+The first few bites are amazing.
+But eventually, you're full — and every extra bite becomes less satisfying.
+Force it, and now you're sick.

 Or picture your campaign like a sponge: once it reaches the market saturation or channel saturation point, your extra spend just drips off the edges.

-That’s the silent ROI killer.
-And most businesses don’t see it coming.
+That's the silent ROI killer, even with increasing input.
+And most businesses don't see it coming.

 The takeaway here is: When results stall, the answer isn't always more — sometimes, it's different.